sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 n by n double precision torch tensor.
 Default value: torch.eye(n,device=torch_device, dtype=torch.double)

 Initial inverse Hessian approximation.
-In full-memory mode, and if opts.checkH0 is true, PyGRANSO will numerically assert that this matrix is positive definite.
+In full-memory mode, and if opts.checkH0 is true, NCVX will numerically assert that this matrix is positive definite.
 In limited-memory mode, that is, if opts.limited_mem_size > 0, no numerical checks are done but this matrix must be a sparse matrix.